Share Article

 Organ dysfunction

 Kidney or liver disease can lead to nausea, poor appetite, and vomiting.
-Kidney disease can develop if your cat ingests something toxic (e.g. antifreeze, grapes, NSAIDs, or lilies), or has a UTI, urinary obstruction, or chronic degeneration.
+Kidney disease can develop if your cat ingests something toxic (e.g. antifreeze, grapesopens in a new tab, NSAIDs, or liliesopens in a new tab), or has a UTIopens in a new tab, urinary obstruction, or chronic degeneration.
 Toxin ingestion, inflammation/cirrhosis, infection, and gall bladder obstruction are some common causes of liver disease.

 Endocrine disease